The Copycat Perceptron: Smashing Barriers Through Collective Learning: Simulated Annealing's implementation details and additional numerical results

 In this section we discuss the implementation parameters of the simulated annealing (SA).
-The model \eqref{eq:HamiltonianCoupledPerceptrons} is initialized at a temperature $T_{0}$, and each student's weight vector $\boldsymbol{w}_u$ is drawn at random from $\{-1,1\}^N$, independently on the others.
-At each temperature we perform a MonteCarlo sampling using the Metropolis choice for a number of swipes (for each swipe, a move is proposed for all the degrees of freedom).
-Then the temperature is linearly decreased so that $T_{l}=T_{l-1}-\eta$ with $\eta$ a suitable annealing rate.
-In all the simulations shown in the main text, we used $\eta \in 10^{\{-2,-3,-4,-5\}}$.
-The standard simulated annealing on a single Perceptron can be easily recovered by setting $\gamma = 0$ in the replicated system: that is equivalent to simulate $y$ Perceptrons independently at the same time.
-As a final remark, the energy shifts can be efficiently computed using the same procedure discussed in \citep{baldassi_unreasonable_2016} (Supporting Information).
+The model \eqref{eq:HamiltonianCoupledPerceptrons} is initialized at a temperature $T_{0}=0.4$, and each student's weight vector $\boldsymbol{w}_u$ is drawn at random from $\{-1,1\}^N$, independently on the others.
+At each temperature we perform $1$ MonteCarlo sampling sweep, where a move is proposed for every degree of freedom $w_{i,u}$, and it is accepted/rejected according to the Metropolis choice.
+Then the temperature is linearly decreased so that $T_{l}=T_{l-1}-\eta$ with $\eta$ a suitable annealing rate, and the sampling is repeated starting from the last configuration at the previous (higher) temperature.
+The annealing process continues up to a final temperature $T_f=10^{-2}$.
+In all the simulations shown performed in this work, we used $\eta \in 10^{\{-2,-3,-4,-5,-6\}}$ (for computational time reasons, the latter value has been used only for $y=1$, see Fig.~\ref{fig:RSA_app_effect-eta}).
+The energy shifts can be efficiently computed using the same procedure discussed in \citep{baldassi_unreasonable_2016} (Supporting Information).